 |Cat. #||Term||Course #||Title|

-- Dr. Guorong Zhu is an assistant professor in the Management Department at Bertolon School of Business.
+- Dr. Guorong Zhu is an associate professor in the Management Department at Bertolon School of Business.

 - She received her Doctorate in Business Administration from Boston University, and worked as a Management Consultant at the Hay Group's Boston Office for 9 years before joining Salem State University.